lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

 ### Installing on Your Local Mac

 If you have MacOS installed on your home PC, you can actually install your own copy of Ares and run the code locally.
-This makes testing a breeze.

 1. Install [Homebrew](https://brew.sh/), Mac's package manager.